cliffordp/cliff-wp-plugin-boilerplate/README.md

 Documenting this project's progress...

-#### March 8, 2020
+#### March 9, 2020
-* Rebuild the Settings Page via React:
+* Rebuild admin Settings Page:
+    * Rebuilt via React and JSX.
     * Only loads CSS/JS for the Settings Page when we're on the Settings Page.
     * Added a "greet box" in the heading area for things like your logo and social links.
-    * Added a few demo settings fields to help get up and running quickly.
+    * Added a few demo settings fields (like toggle) to help get up and running quickly.
 * [Hot Module Replacement (HMR)](https://parceljs.org/hmr.html) is now working when the plugin is active on a localhost WordPress installation.
 This is awesome because, for example, you could edit your PCSS from `p { color: blue; }` to `p { color: green; }` and your text will be green-colored before you can even switch back from your code editor to your web browser!
 (Yes, it works for JavaScript, too.)
 * Add easy asset handle maker to keep styles and scripts named consistently but uniquely.
 Example: `Plugin_Data::get_asset_handle( 'admin-settings' )`